tripleee/SmokeDetector-wiki/Feedback-Guidance.md

 If the answer to that question is *yes*, you should mark the post `k`.
 There are a few types of activity we have specific guidelines for, as outlined below.

+Also, if you report a post manually (via FDSC or with the `!!/report` command), you should refrain from posting feedback.
+This way, we'll always have two different people (counting Smokey as human) involved in handling a post.

 ### Disclosed affiliation
 It's fine to promote your own product or service on Stack Exchange, *as long as*: